How To Access N4,000,000 Quick Loan

 The zero-interest initiative promises to prepare and equip the bank’s female-owned SME customers to take their business to greater heights.
 Over a three-month period, FCMB will mentor and train 80 women, out of which 40 will receive the loan.
 In one year, 320 women will undergo the programme while 160 of them will receive the loan.
 Beneficiaries will also receive financial advisory services.

-The Executive Director, Business Development of FCMB, Mrs. Bukola Smith, says: “Our zero-interest loan product is tailored to offer sustainable benefits and increase the productivity and contributions of women-owned SMEs. …We will, hopefully, increase the number of beneficiaries on a yearly basis and keep enriching the other value-added advisory services to cater to the emerging and pressing challenges women face in their businesses.”
+The Executive Director, Business Development of FCMB, Mrs. Bukola Smith, says: “Our zero-interest loan product is tailored to offer sustainable benefits.
+Also, it will increase the productivity and contributions of women-owned SMEs. …Therefore, we will, hopefully, increase the number of beneficiaries on a yearly basis.
+Even more, we will keep enriching the other value-added advisory services.
+Therefore, this will cater to the emerging and pressing challenges women face in their businesses.”

 Questions: What’s in this programme for FCMB?
 How will the bank make money from zero-interest lending to these women entrepreneurs?